Current ASA Juried Members

 Deborah is an Alberta based artist, formally trained in Studio Art.
 Her work has been exhibited throughout Canada and Internationally in Europe.
 She has continued to explore deeper into her process by participating in numerous artist residencies in Ottawa, Iceland, Paris and Spain.

 Rosy Chan was born in 1963 in Hong Kong and went to a Catholic nun’s school until seventeen.
 Being a problematic child with poor grades in school, she went on to make her own living in the financial services industry after graduated from high school.
 Rosy lost her job in 2008 during the financial tsunami and decided to follow her interest in art making.

-Doris’s love of painting started when a Houston neighbor took her to her first watercolor class and there, she fell in love with painting.
+Doris’s love of painting started when a Houston neighbour took her to her first watercolour class and there, she fell in love with painting.
 As they say, the rest was history.
-Painting became a daily activity and exploring the different mediums became the challenge.
-Doris took classes from a variety of artists in the United States and Canada.

 Nadien Cole was born and raised in Calgary, where she graduated from the Alberta College of Art and Design (ACAD) with a degree in Applied Arts.

 Nadien was the Provincial President of the Alberta Society of Artists (ASA) from 2009 – 2012 and has served in many positions on the Provincial council since 2000.
 She is an elected member of the Canadian Society of Painters in Watercolour (CSPWC).
 She also has been a member of the Calgary Artists’ Society (CAS) since 1984 and is currently serving as President.